Engineering Services, Operations, Power Production

-Want a job where you can make a difference?
+Want a job where you can make a difference everyday?

 Federated Rural Electric Insurance Exchange the leading provider of property and casualty insurance for rural electric cooperatives in 42 states is currently searching for a Safety and Loss Prevention Consultant.
-This individual will be responsible for the territory primarily comprised of Pennsylvania and Virginia.
+This individual will be responsible for the territory comprised of Georgia, Alabama and Mississippi.
 Ideally the individual hired will relocate to the center of the territory.

 Conducts loss prevention assessments and prepares written recommendations for insured and assigned systems.
 Provides training to field staff.
 Provides training to insured systems and to employees of assigned systems.
 Develops safety and loss prevention programs as appropriate.